Ojay97-hub/black-jack-game/README.md

 ### FUTURE FEATURES

-Future features will ensure that the Black Jack game is played at its casino level that includes all of the standard features you would aexpect to see when playing at a casino in Las Vegas:
+Future features will ensure that the Black Jack game is played at its casino level that includes all of the standard features you would expect to see when playing at a casino in Las Vegas:

 - Wagering
 - Betting